This section sets out briefly the key elements for the completion of an STS verification.

 A PCS Verification Checklist (Term) can be downloaded by clicking here.

-The legal advisers to the transaction will then forward to PCS the draft or final versions of all the documents on the finalised documents’ list as well as the draft originator/sponsor STS notification.
-PCS will verify that these documents do evidence compliance with the STS requirements in accordance with its rules as set out in the Evidentiary Standards Manual.
-A copy of the Evidentiary Standards Manual for Term transactions may be found here.
+The originator or sponsor, or their legal advisers on their behalf, will then forward to PCS the draft or final versions of all the documents that would be necessary for PCS to satisfy itself that the transaction meets the STS requirements as well as the draft originator/sponsor STS notification.
+PCS will verify that these documents do evidence compliance with the STS requirements in accordance with its rules.

-If an issue arises, PCS will seek to resolve it with the originator and their legal advisers but always bearing in mind that, in line with its regulatory obligations and its Code of Conduct, no interaction with an originator or its agents can be such as to amount to any form of advice or recommendations.
+If an issue arises, PCS will seek to resolve it with the originator or sponsor and their legal advisers but always bearing in mind that, in line with its regulatory obligations and its Code of Conduct, no interaction with an originator, sponsor or its agents can be such as to amount to any form of advice or recommendations.
 (For more information, the PCS Code of Conduct may be found here).

 Once PCS is satisfied that appropriate evidence of compliance with the STS criteria can be found in the relevant documents, it will confirm to the originator or sponsor that, in PCS’ opinion, the transaction meets the STS requirements.